UQ-PAC/gtirb-semantics/README.md

 This codebase serves to tie several verification tools together.
 The [GTIRB](https://github.com/grammatech/gtirb) intermediate representation produced by the [Datalog Disassembler](https://github.com/GrammaTech/ddisasm) is deserialised using [Google Protocol Buffers](https://developers.google.com/protocol-buffers).
 This is then dismantled and the [ASLi ASL Interpreter](https://github.com/UQ-PAC/asl-interpreter) is used to add instruction semantics for each instruction opcode.
 These are then reserialised back into the original IR protobufs alongside the original data produced by DDisasm (.gts file).
+The semantic information itself is printed to stdout.

 ## Requirements
 To build and run this you will need: